ertugrulkoca/Fake_Store_App/README.md

 # Fake Store App
+I created this project using mvvm architecture and mobx.
+I used fakestoreapi.com as REST API.
 ## Screenshots
 | Home Screen Light | Home Screen Dark | List by Category |
 | ----------------- | ---------------- | ---------------- |